vcwebio/conteco.docs.overview/README.md

 The module ecosystem is concerned with configuring the applications that installed within the containers of the module.
 It is managed by __controlplane.modeco__.

 __SolEco__
-Modules are combined together into solution.
+Modules are combined together into solutions.

 __InfoMetis__
 Bringing the different layer together under a single umbrella.